veniamin-ilmer/decoding_rom/README.md

     00000000000

-As we'd expect, I found it on the very right side, with the y positions where I marked 4.
+As we'd expect, I found it on the very left side, with the y positions where I marked 4.

 I presume after we reach the left most column, then we restart back at the right column and adjust the y positions according to the pattern found earlier.